 There are lists of books and articles introducing various aspects of atheism, theological responses to atheism, and theologically inspired forms of atheism.

 This is a collection of responses to literary pieces about atheism.
 Most are excerpts compiled in Christopher Hitchens, ed., The Portable Atheist: Essential Readings for the Nonbeliever (Da Capo Press, 2007).

 This is a collection of syllabi on various aspects of atheism and theological responses to atheism.
 Syllabi are welcome; please email the contact address.

 This is a compilation of reviews of sites from all over the World Wide Web related (more or sometimes less) to atheisms and theologies.

-This is a collection of reviews of novels, movies, and other popular-culture items that centrally feature atheism or theological responses to atheism.
+This is a collection of reviews of novels, movies, plays, music, and other popular-culture items that centrally feature atheism or theological responses to atheism.